Adamm0355/Roseate-Tern-Age-dependent-Survival-Analysis/README.md

       y[,2:k]<-(y[,2:k]>0)*1

 # 6) This creates a data frame of encounters histories,
-#    where only individuals where the age at first capture code = 1.
+#    where only individuals that the age at first capture code = 1.
 #    (Safring ring guide, 1 = 0-0.5 yrs old)

      true_age.df <- y[y$capture_age == 1, ]

-# 7) This pasty function allows the above data frame to turn into a CH,
+# 7) This pasty function allows the above data frame to turn into a CH for
 #    in the next step.

      pasty<-function(x)